 Health Care and Treatment

-The Harris County Hospital District provides access to quality health care for all residents of Harris County, regardless of their ability to pay.
+The Harris Health System provides access to quality health care for all residents of Harris County, regardless of their ability to pay.
 The district is made up of three hospitals, 12 community health centers, a dental center, an AIDS clinic and several school-based clinics.
 Among these are Ben Taub General Hospital, Lyndon B. Johnson Hospital and Quentin Mease Community Hospital.